healthgovau/health-design-system/style-guide/docs/01-About the system/02-How to use it/index.md

 ---
-title: Getting started
+title: How to use it
-label: Getting started
+label: How to use it
 ---

 ## How to use the system